‘Sex and the City’ actor Chris Noth accused of sexual assault by 2 women - NewsBreak

 ‘Sex and the City’ actor Chris Noth accused of sexual assault by 2 women

-The women shared their stories with the outlet months apart and said they were motivated to come forward after seeing promotions for “And Just Like That,” the “SATC” sequel series for HBO Max.Florida-bound private plane crashes, killing music producer, 8 others
+The women shared their stories with the outlet months apart and said they were motivated to come forward after seeing promotions for “And Just Like That,” the “SATC” sequel series for HBO Max.Norman City Council member under fire for comments some are calling racist

 One woman, who said she was 22 when she met Noth in Los Angeles in 2004, claimed he raped her after she returned a book to his apartment.
 She recalled having blood on her shirt and going to the hospital with a friend for stitches.